Camping coach: Camping apartments

 were made available at Castle Howard, Clifton Moor (unusually this station still had a passenger service), Akeld, Kirknewton, Gullane, Aberlady, Gairlochy, Invergarry and Fort Augustus.
 The apartments were mainly for six people but some were able to offer accommodation to smaller parties.

-Coronation week 1937
+Coronation week 1937 on the LNER

 Camping coaches were used during coronation week in 1937 when fifty two vehicles were moved to the London area to provide accommodation for parties wishing to witness the coronation.
 The coaches were located at High Barnet, Totteridge & Whetstone, Woodside Park, Wembley Hill, Sudbury Hill, Loughton, Chigwell Lane, Theydon Bois, Epping, Fairlop, Grange Hill and Harold Wood.
 The rental conditions were very similar, six return tickets (on the LNER of course) from home to London, and an increased rental charge of £10 for the coach.

 London, Midland and Scottish Railway

 The London, Midland and Scottish Railway (LMS) introduced camping caravans in 1934 after they had seen the success of the LNER scheme.
 They converted 42 vehicles for use in 1934 and more each year reaching a total of 232 vehicles by the outbreak of World War II.